tandrewnichols/vim-rebuff/README.md

 All of these mappings are associated with `<Plug>`s, so you can remap any of them that you'd like.
 Additionally, the Rebuff filetype is `rebuff`, so you can add your own buffer specific mappings with a Filetype autocommand.

+It bears explaining "Buffer Preview Mode" first.
+Some mappings serve multiple purposes depending on the current mode.
+Buffer Preview Mode can be activated by pressing `B` (an indicator will appear above the buffer list).
+When this mode is active, some keys will perform actions on the buffer being previewed, along you to scroll around and jump in that buffer without leaving the Rebuff buffer.

 | Mapping | Plug | Description |
 | ------- | ---- | ----------- |
 | `<leader>ls` | `<Plug>RebuffOpen` | Open the Rebuff buffer.
 This is the only global mapping. |